peteroupc/peteroupc.github.io/filenames.md

 ### Suggestions for Non-User-Facing Files

-Internal files are files used by the application only and not exposed to end users.
+_Internal files_ are files used by the application only and not exposed directly to end users.

 To maximize compatibility with file system conventions, applications should limit the names of internal files to names that have the following characters and are left unchanged by the [`MakeFilename`](https://peteroupc.github.io/MailLib/docs/PeterO.Mail.ContentDisposition.html#MakeFilename_string) method:

 - Basic lower-case letters (U+0061 to U+007A).
 - Basic digits (U+0030 to U+0039).
-- Hyphen, underscore, full stop ("-", "_", ".").
+- Hyphen, full stop ("-", ".").
+- Underscore ("_") if portability is not a concern (see RFC 2049 sec.
+3).

 In addition, such file names should not begin or end with "-" or "." or have two or more consecutive full stops (".").
 (Basic upper-case letters, U+0041 to U+005a, are not suggested here because different file systems have different rules for case comparisons.)